La mascotte: Revivals and adaptations

-A film version of La mascotte was directed by Léon Mathot in 1935 starring Germaine Roger and Lucien Baroux.
+A film version of The Mascot was directed by Léon Mathot in 1935 starring Germaine Roger, Lucien Baroux and Dranem.

 Critical reception

 The Annales du théâtre et de la musique commented that the piece starts off as opéra comique but in the second act crosses the boundary into opérette, "but none the worse for that".
 The writer observed that he had judged the score by higher standards than applied to most light operatic shows, which was a compliment to Audran; of the twenty-plus numbers in his score, there were five or six where the composer's personal imagination and musicianship were, the reviewer considered, displayed with complete originality.
 Reviewing the Paris production, The Morning Post found the work "a decided advance" on Audran's earlier work, the music "tasteful and pleasing throughout, with a gay amusing story, wittily told."
+According to the Encyclopædia Britannica Eleventh Edition, "Many of [Audran's] operas, La mascotte in particular, reveal a degree of musicianship which is rarely associated with the ephemeral productions of the lighter stage."